ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 You have run a BLASTP (protein-protein) search with ElasticBLAST, producing tabular output that also lists taxonomic information about your matches.
 The BLAST search was selected to be quick and inexpensive to run with a query set of only 171 proteins and the relatively small swissprot database.

 You used the Cloud Shell to launch your search.
 The Cloud Shell has the advantage that it is easy to start up and already has the GCP SDK, python, and kubectl (used by elastic-blast to submit searches) installed.
-It is fine to keep using the Cloud Shell for other searches, but it is a very limited instance and has `limitations <https://cloud.google.com/shell/docs/limitations>`_.
+The Cloud Shell has `limitations <https://cloud.google.com/shell/docs/limitations>`_ and you may want to consider other environments for further work.
 ElasticBLAST can also be started from your own machine or a cloud instance you have brought up.
 In that case, you will need to make sure that the :ref:`requirements <requirements>` have been met.

 [IGNORE THE PART BELOW]